intel/FdtBusPkg/README.md

-# FdtBusPkg - Device Tree-based Platform Device Driver Development
+# FdtBusPkg - Device Tree-based Platform Device Driver Development for Tiano UEFI.

 This repo implements support for developing Tiano platform device drivers compliant to the UEFI Driver Model, by performing driver binding and